ZijunCui02/ZijunCui02.github.io/_talks/PCPlanner.md

 - <p style = "text-align:justify; text-justify:inter-ideograph;"> Assisted in creating a neural shape-aware distance field for collision checking, accurately predicting the minimum distance to the environment for robots with arbitrary shapes and configurations, thereby enhancing both self-supervised training and testing phases.</p>

 - - -

+Results
+===
+- <p style = "text-align:justify; text-justify:inter-ideograph;"> Contributed to the development of a novel physics-constrained planner that learns the time fields and execute motion planning for robots of various shapes from any start state to any goal state in a self-supervised manner.</p>